If you are serious about protecting your people, assets,

 What is in the report?

-- What is the sentiment on the ground?
+- What the sentiment on the ground is now

 3. Triggers and Indicators

-The North Korea Monitor is the intelligence input into your own crisis management planning decision-making you need to make the tough decisions that save lives, protect assets, and allow you to bounce back afterward.
+The North Korea Monitor is the intelligence input into your own crisis management decision-making that you need in order to make the tough decisions that save lives, protect assets, and allow you to bounce back afterward.

 Who is the report for?